lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 19. Avoid `else` and `elseif`

-Lily prefers control flow that moves downward in a straight line. `else` and `elseif` are avoided because they often make functions harder to scan and usually indicate that a guard clause, early return, or lookup table would be clearer.
+Lily prefers control flow that progresses downward in a direct and predictable path. `else` and `elseif` are avoided because they often introduce branch-heavy structures where an early return, guard clause, separate operation, or lookup table would express the same behavior more clearly.

 ---